hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 Cursors are a notorious pain to set up when you don't know how.
 See [this FAQ entry](../../FAQ#how-do-i-change-me-mouse-cursor)

-If your cursor does not appear, then see this FAQ entry](../../FAQ#me-cursor-no-render)
+If your cursor does not appear, then see [this FAQ entry](../../FAQ#me-cursor-no-render)

 ## Themes
 Since this is not a full fledged Desktop Environment, you will need to use tools such as